tomordonez/azureblog/posts/data-pipeline-azure-data-factory.md

 * I set my rows to `100`.
 The default is `1000`
   * This setting is changed to the default every time you stop/start a Debug instance.

+Final result of the Data Flow, zoomed in:

 ![Azure Data Factory Data flow Zoom in](/images/azure-data-factory-data-flow-zoom1.png)

 **Create a Source**